| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 A sf object (MULTIPOLYGON)

-Derived from global administrative boundaries data (http://gadm.org/) downloaded
+Derived from global administrative boundaries data (http://gadm.org/), which

 data-raw folder for this package.

 deep portion.
-Adding covariance to the depth simulation is an option.
+Optionally, covariance can be added to the depth simulation.

 x_range |